 - Understand scoliosis’ etiology (cause/origin of the disease).

 - Improve the prediction of scoliosis progression.

 - Develop radiation-free methods for scoliosis monitoring.
 By using radiation-free methods, the risks from prolonged use of radiographs (x-rays) can be reduced.
-Our methods include 3D body shape assessment using laser scanners and ultrasound imaging of the spinal column.
+Our methods include photographs, 3D body shape assessment using laser scanners and ultrasound imaging of the spinal column.

 - Optimize non-surgical scoliosis treatment.

 - Understanding the etiology of scoliosis and improving predictions of the risk of progression by developing and implementing genetic tests.

 - Diagnosing and detecting the progression of scoliosis deformities from measurements obtained without harmful radiation using surface topography scans and ultrasound imaging; or by minimizing the use of radiation with the EOS imaging system.

 - Optimizing the treatment of scoliosis deformities by developing and demonstrating the effectiveness of 'smart braces' and individualized but standardized scoliosis exercises.

 - Improving patient safety by accurate electrophysiological detection of impending neural compromise during scoliosis corrective surgery.

 - Conducting qualitative studies to understand patients’ experiences and improve their quality of life.